 Clinical assessment of the patient referred to OPAT

-Referral to OPAT may acute where the aim is admission avoidance (e.g cellulitis) or non-acute where the aim is reduction in length of stay (e.g. following surgery for an infected hip replacement)
+Referral to OPAT may be acute where the aim is admission avoidance (e.g cellulitis) or non-acute where the aim is reduction in length of stay (e.g. following surgery for an infected hip replacement).

 A non-acute OPAT referral usually follows a period of hospitalisation and there is often an anticipated discharge date which corresponds to recovery of mobility and the patient’s ability to self-care.
 In these circumstances suitability for OPAT and timing of discharge, is a shared responsibility between the specialist ward based team and the OPAT team.
 There is usually a good amount of time to discuss and agree an appropriate OPAT plan.